 I started spending more and more time in NFT platforms, and I have to admit that I was not particularly impressed with the quality of the art on display, I mean, people spent millions on rock jpegs.
 Sorry, they spent millions on the metadata encoded with rock jpegs.

 Don’t get me wrong, as a gamer I get the appeal of spending stupid amounts of money on virtual goods, but NFTs seemed to be not even good for that.
 I was however very interested on NFTs from a legal perspective, which is why I ended up becoming obsessed with the subject, and wrote close to 15k words in blog posts.

 I started getting invited to conferences and media interviews to talk about NFTs, and this is where my story takes a turn.
-I got invited to give a talk on NFTs and copyright in April of this year.
-During the introduction I was presented in this manner: “We have with us artists, developers, agents, and to offer some balance, a conservative person”.
+I got invited to give a talk on NFTs and copyright back in April of this year.
+During the introduction, I was presented in this manner: “We have with us artists, developers, agents, and to offer some balance, a conservative person”.
 In a panel full of young believers, I was the one dissenting voice, the old man yelling at the cloud, the old fogey to contrast the bright and beautiful enthusiasts and make them look good.
 I was so depressed!

 Why depressed you may ask?
 All of my life I’ve been in the rebel camp, an outsider, not part of the mainstream, part of the indie crowd, at worst I am just another nerd, but never a conservative voice.
-This was an eye-opener, it was as if someone had enrolled me to the Empire.
+This was an eye-opener, it was as if someone had enrolled me into the Empire.
 I had become what I despise.

-So I decided to see if I was missing something obvious, it was clear to me what were the limitations of the technology, but perhaps I was missing something that all of these NFT enthusiasts had encountered.
+So I decided to see if I was missing something obvious, it was clear to me which were the limitations of the technology, but perhaps I was missing something that all of these NFT enthusiasts had encountered.
 It was time to go all in and become an NFT magnate.